 Analog recording media such as a phonograph records and cassette tapes represent the shape of the waveform directly, using the depth of the groove for a record or the amount of magnetization for a tape.
 Analog recording can reproduce an impressive array of sounds, but it also suffers from problems of noise.
 Notably, each time an analog recording is copied, more noise is introduced, decreasing the fidelity.
 This noise can be minimized but not completely eliminated.

 Digital recording works differently: it samples the waveform at evenly-spaced timepoints, representing each sample as a precise number.
 Digital recordings, whether stored on a compact disc (CD), digital audio tape (DAT), or on a personal computer, do not degrade over time and can be copied perfectly without introducing any additional noise.
 The following image illustrates a sampled audio waveform:

 Digital audio can be edited and mixed without introducing any additional noise.
 In addition, many digital effects can be applied to digitized audio recordings, for example, to simulate reverberation, enhance certain frequencies, or change the pitch.

 Audacity's ability to play or record audio directly from your computer depends on your specific computer hardware.
-Most desktop computers come with a soundcard with 1/8 inch (3.5mm) jacks for you to plug in a microphone or other source for recording, and speakers or headphones for listening.
+Most desktop computers come with a sound card with 1/8 inch (3.5mm) jacks for you to plug in a microphone or other source for recording, and speakers or headphones for listening.
 Many laptop computers have speakers and a microphone built-in.
-The soundcard that comes with most computers is not particularly high quality, in this case you may want to consider using an external USB soundcard.
+The sound card that comes with most computers is not particularly high quality, in this case you may want to consider using an external USB audio interface.
 For information on how to set up Audacity for playback and recording, see Audacity Setup and Configuration.